stevana/deterministic-scheduler/README.md

     shrunk commands and thus the original interleavings will be preserved.

+    Another possible solution, due to Daniel Gustafsson, is to save more info than merely the seed.
+In particular the scheduler could generate the first interleaving using a seed, but then save the interleaving (the order in which the threads were unpaused) and consequent reruns can reuse the interleaving (or shrunk subsets of it) instead of the seed and thereby preserve the original interleaving.

 2. Currently random interleavings are checked, but we could also imagine enumerating all interleavings up to some depth.
 This would be more in line with what model checkers do.
 Perhaps